ABRG-Models/BarrelEmerge/README.md

 **Note:** You'll ideally have an OpenMP-capable compiler.
-You'll probably need libomp as well, because even though my code doesn't use the runtime part of OpenMP, Armadillo does so if OpenMP is present.
+You'll probably need libomp as well, because even though my code doesn't use the runtime part of OpenMP, Armadillo does.
 You get OpenMP/libomp for free with gcc on a modern Linux computer; on a Mac, you will have to install libomp from source (follow instructions at https://openmp.llvm.org/ finishing up with a final `make install`).